gecko984/supervenn/README.md

 #### Inspect the chunks' contents
 `supervenn(sets, ...)` returns a `SupervennPlot` object, which has a `chunks` attribute.
-It is a `dict` with `frozenset`s of set indices the as keys, and chunks as values.
+It is a `dict` with `frozenset`s of set indices as keys, and chunks as values.
 For example, `my_supervenn_object.chunks[frozenset([0, 2])]` is the chunk with all the items that are in `sets[0]` and `sets[2]`, but not in any of the other sets.

-There is also a `get_chunk(set_indices)` method that is slightly more convenient, because you can pass a list or any other iterable of indices, not necessarily a `frozenset`, for example:
+There is also a `get_chunk(set_indices)` method that is slightly more convenient, because you can pass a `list` or any other iterable of indices instead of a `frozenset`.
+For example:
 `my_supervenn_object.get_chunk([0, 2])`.

 If you have a good idea of a more convenient method of chunks lookup, let me know and I'll